Southwest under scrutiny after wave of storm cancellations - KESQ

 Many airlines were forced to cancel flights due to the weather, but Southwest was by far the leader in canceled flights.
 About 4,000 domestic U.S. flights were cancelled Monday, according to the tracking website FlightAware, and 2,900 of those were Southwest’s.

+Problems at Southwest continued Tuesday, and the airline warns it will be operating at a reduced scheduled for days.

-Other major airlines, including American, United, Delta and JetBlue, suffered cancellations rates of between none and 2%.
-The cancellation rate at Southwest Airlines was 62%, according to FlightAware.
+Other major airlines, including American, United, Delta and JetBlue, suffered cancellations rates of between none and 2% Tuesday.
+The cancellation rate at Southwest Airlines was 62%, according to FlightAware, after the airline cancelled more that 70% of its flights Monday.

 Southwest spokesman Jay McVay said at a press conference in Houston that cancellations snowballed as storm systems moved across the country, leaving flight crews and planes out of place